emissary-ingress/emissary/docs/howtos/rate-limiting-tutorial.md

 # Rate Limiting

-IMPORTANT: This guide applies to the Ambassador API Gateway version of Ambassador, use of this guide on the Ambassador Edge Stack is not fully supported; use the existing [RateLimitService](../../topics/using/rate-limits/) instead.
+IMPORTANT: This guide applies to the Ambassador API Gateway version of Ambassador, use of this guide on the Ambassador Edge Stack is not fully supported.
+Use the existing [RateLimitService](../../topics/using/rate-limits/) instead.

 Ambassador can validate incoming requests before routing them to a backing service.
 In this tutorial, we'll configure the Ambassador API Gateway to use a simple third party rate limit service.
 If you don't want to implement your own rate limiting service, the Ambassador Edge Stack integrates a [powerful, flexible rate limiting service](../../topics/using/rate-limits/).